brettdewoody/reading-list/README.md

 git addItem -m "YOUR-URL"
 ```

-The `post-commit` hook will detect the commit and automatically compile the reading list, and push the changes to the remote.
+The `post-commit` hook will detect the commit, compile the reading list, and push the changes to the remote repo.

 #### Add a note to an item
 Notes are added using the built-in `git notes`.
 To add a note, after the `git addItem` command, perform a: